hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - The demand for scientific objectivity makes it inevitable that every scientific stm must remain tentative forever
   - The aim of sci is:
     - Not making its answers final, or even probable: unattainable, illusory
-    - An infinite yet attainable aim: that of ever discovering new, deeper, and more general problems, and of subjecting our ever tentative answers to ever renewed and ever more rigorous tests
+    - Ever discovering new, deeper, and more general problems, and of subjecting our ever tentative answers to ever renewed and ever more rigorous tests: infinite yet attainable

 # Criticism
 - Chap 8 (probability) is too technical